How to Grow Camellias

 How to prune Camellia

 Camellias do not need routine pruning.
-However, if a Camellia has become too large for its allotted space it can be pruned and if necessary pruned hard.
+However, if a Camellia has become too large for its allotted space, it can be pruned and if necessary, pruned hard.
 As always, timing is important.
 Remember the buds on a Camellia form in summer and autumn.
 This means if you are to avoid cutting off the buds, you must prune just after flowering in the spring.
 There is no specific requirement to prune and they will happily carry on growing without it.
-If a Camellia becomes overgrown, it can be hard pruned and will regrow.
-As with all renovative pruning, if you are pruning very hard, it may be best undertaken over 2/3 growing seasons.

-Having said all of that, once established in the right place a Camellia will happily get on with the business of growing and flowering with little attention; the trick is to plant it in the right place and soil to start with.
+Having said all of that, once established in the right place, a Camellia will happily get on with the business of growing and flowering with little attention; the trick is to plant it in the right place and soil to start with.

 Problems growing Camellia yellowing foliage